MarkSchu/react-lab/tutorials/memo.md

 # `memo`

+(1) React normally re-renders a component whenever its parent re-renders.

-Memo lets you skip the re-renderng of a component when re-rendering is happening but the props are unchanged.
+(2) memo lets you stop the rerendering of the child if the childs props do not differ.